scuzzydude/asimov/asimov.md

 One Scobee is the unit that defines that integral.
 How many integral parts are required?

 We stake this Scoot with that mission.
-To define the integral part of manned spaceflight.
+To define the integral of manned spaceflight.
 I seek others who knew the man to share with me what they think is the integral.
 I want to know what Colonel Scobee thought.

 I'll ask his family.